Bill Persky: Biography

-In 2015, Persky appeared on the reality TV show NY:ER (Season 2, Episode 13) as himself after suffering a collapsed lung.
+In 2015, Persky appeared on the reality TV show NY:ER (season 2, episode 13) as himself after suffering a collapsed lung.
 In the appearance, Persky had his wife bring a copy of his book My Life as a Situation Comedy to the ER so he could sign a copy for his nurse.
 His wife also claimed to have brought him a bottle of bourbon, which was not shown.

 Personal life

 Persky has been married three times.
 He has three daughters with his first wife: neuropsychologist Dana Persky, restaurateur Jamie Persky, and television producer Liza Persky.
-His third wife is New York advertising executive, Joanna Patton.
+He had fourth daughter, Alexandra Feldon, with his second wife Marsha Pinkstaff.
+His third wife is New York advertising executive Joanna Patton.